Types of Real Estate Photography

 Drone Photography

-Drone photography captures what you might not fully capture from ground level.
+Learn to capture superior aerial real estate images, drone photography captures what you might not fully capture from ground level.
 For instance, you can use drone photography to provide a comprehensive understanding of the property's size, layout, and surrounding environment.

 Remember, the surroundings might be the major selling point.
 For example, a property might sell faster if it’s near the beach or river.
 Also, some features such as swimming pools and gardens look great when shot from an elevated perspective.